vlorman/CRB_vis/README.md

 # Visualizing complaints made against the Rochester Police Department

-This is an R Shiny app I made back in 2017 as part of a campaign led by a coalition of community organizations (the [Police Accountability Board Alliance](https://pabnow.github.io/) to pass an independent, civilian-led Police Accountability Board (PAB) in Rochester, NY.
+This is an R Shiny app I made back in 2017 for a campaign led by a coalition of community organizations (the [Police Accountability Board Alliance](https://pabnow.github.io/)) to pass an independent, civilian-led Police Accountability Board (PAB) in Rochester, NY.
 Here is the link to the app, hosted on shinyapps.io:

 **[RPD Complaints Visualization](https://vlorman.shinyapps.io/RPD_complaints_visualization/)**